afzalansari028/Lets-Learn-Git/README.md

 -----Let's learn GIT/GITHUB-------

-01)git --version   -->check installed or not on cmd 02)git config --global user.name "Afzal Ansari"
+01)git --version   -->check installed or not on cmd 02)git init  -->to initialize(convert a folder to working directory) 03)git config --global user.name "Afzal Ansari"
-03)git config --global user.email "abc@gmail.com"
+04)git config --global user.email "abc@gmail.com"
-04)git config --global --edit  -->edit the name and email 05)escape :wq press enter  --> come back to gitbash window 06)git init  -->to initialise
-07)git add sum.go  -->Now the file is tracked, files goes to staging area(before repository).
+05)git config --global --edit  -->edit the name and email 06)git congfig --global --list  -->verify the configuration 07)escape :wq press enter  --> come back to gitbash window 08)git add sum.go  -->Now the file is tracked, files goes to staging area(before repository).
-08)git commit -m "initial commit"  -->will commit the changes 09)git log  -->show how much commit happened
+09)git commit -m "initial commit"  -->will commit the changes 10git log  -->show how much commit happened
-10)git add . -->it insert all the files in staging area 11)git checkout hexCode  -->will take come back to initial state based on hexCode 12)git checkout master   -->will take go forward again 13)git branch dev    -->another branch created(one master branch can have many branches) 14)git branch or git branch -a   ->to see a branch or all branches 15)git branch afzal/multiply  -->do code of this functionality and commit 16)git merge afzal/multiply  -->will insert all the code from afzal/multiply branch to dev branch 17)git merge dev             -->will insert all the code from dev branch to master branch
+11)git add . -->it insert all the files in staging area 12)git checkout hexCode  -->will take come back to initial state based on hexCode 13)git checkout master   -->will take go forward again 14)git branch dev    -->another branch created(one master branch can have many branches) 15)git branch or git branch -a   ->to see a branch or all branches 16)git branch afzal/multiply  -->do code of this functionality and commit 17)git merge afzal/multiply  -->will insert all the code from afzal/multiply branch to dev branch 18)git merge dev             -->will insert all the code from dev branch to master branch

 git branch -a  -->show all branches